 However, risking a bad match between a business and a service provider could end up costing the hiring company dearly.
 Many B2B interactions are long term and finding the right match can be critical to a business’s growth.
 That is why managed marketplaces should devote a lot of strategic thought to this initial marketplace functionality.

-2. Guarantee quality of work within the Marketplace platform
+2. Guarantee the quality of the work

-Marketplaces should create an internal certification process to build another layer of trust in the mind of their customer audience.
+Marketplaces should create an internal certification process to establish trust with their audience.
 For Managed Marketplaces, where suppliers must be licensed or certified (engineers, accountants, teachers, lawyers), the initial burden of proof is slightly lifted with an external guarantee to instore trust.

-3. Take advantage of SaaS solutions in your industry niche
+3. Take advantage of SaaS solutions in your industry

-And we envision this happening across other service industries as well (healthcare, content writers, HR organizations, accounting services).
+And we envision this happening across other service industries as well (healthcare, content marketing, real estate, HR organizations, accounting services).
 It’s a good trend in our opinion and will make it easier for marketplaces to connect and integrate these tools in order to view the activity on them as part of the quality assurance offering of the managed marketplace.

 4. Make continuous quality of service a core value

-With B2B marketplaces where the business relationship is long-term rather than a one time transaction, there is added monetary value in retaining a customer, and keeping them satisfied.
-By stressing continuous improvement as everyone's priority objective, everyone flourishes.
+With B2B marketplaces where the business relationship is long-term rather than a one-time transaction, there is added monetary value in retaining a customer and keeping them satisfied.
+By stressing continuous improvement as everyone's priority, everyone flourishes.

 5. Keep business customers active in your marketplace

 As B2B Marketplace customers grow, so will their business needs and with it the services they’ll require.
 The key opportunity here, for marketplaces, is to be able to provide their customers with a way to switch up or change service providers within the marketplace platform along with their changing needs.

-Offer your B2B marketplace users an active community, where they can access professional knowledge to improve, make use of exclusive (and otherwise costly) software tools to support their work.
+Offer your B2B marketplace users an active community, where they can access professional knowledge to improve and make use of exclusive (and otherwise costly) software tools to support their work.
 And make sure it is easy and enticing for them to generate new and recurring business referrals on your behalf.